rafaelmt35/-Shop-Owners-Management/README.md

 Flutter UI for shop owners to managed their products catalouge, Shop Owners can add their new product, update, and delete (CRUD).

-I'm using Cloud Firestore to store the products data (test database, only for 30 days).
+I'm using Cloud Firestore from Firebase to store the products data (test database, only for 30 days).

 ### Documentation